Are you 18 years old?

 • The Chübu.
 Unsurprisingly, in Bern this is the large version of the chübeli, i.e. half a liter of beer.
 Alternatively, you can also order "ä Haubä" there, although this is of course no longer associated with any particular glass shape.

-Unsurprisingly, there are lots of other terms in the various regions and dialects that we can't list here.
-If you know a particularly unusual expression, we look forward to receiving your e-mail at [email protected].
+Not surprisingly, there are many other terms in the different regions and dialects, which we cannot list here.
+If you know a particularly unusual expression, we look forward to your mail to welcome@houseofbeer.ch.

 Beer glass